JustinRayAngus/PICNIC/docs/source/install/petsc.rst

 Configure PETSc
 ----

-Configure/make PETSc with appropriate linear solvers needed by PICNIC:
+Configure PETSc with appropriate linear solvers needed by PICNIC and then build:

 .. code-block:: bash